ABOUT THE ARMY CADET LEAGUE

 In British Columbia, the Army Cadet League of Canada, British Columbia Branch, a civilian volunteer organization, works in partnership with Regional Cadet Support Unit (Pacific), formerly Pacific Region Cadets, to administer to the 50 Army cadet corps throughout the province.

-Young men and women who are physical fit and are at least 12 but not yet 19, are eligible to join.
-There is no charge for army cadet training and the uniform is supplied.
+Young men and women who meet the basic entrance requirements and are relatively fit, have reached their 12th birthday up to 18 years old but have not yet reached their 19th birthday, are eligible to join.
+There is no charge for army cadets training and their uniforms are supplied.
 Army Cadets are not part of the Canadian Armed Forces and there is no obligation to join.

 We highly encourage parents to join the sponsoring committee for their local cadet unit for many reasons;

 - To help build a strong cadet corps it takes parent involvment.

 - To be the eyes and ears of the cadet corps to help us ensure the cadets get the best possible experience for all cadets.

 - Help your corps meet the rquirements of the Army Cadet League of Canada (British Columbia) Branch.